wemrysi/quasar/README.md

 ## Data Formats

-Quasar produces and accepts data in two JSON-based formats or CSV.
+Quasar produces and accepts data in two JSON-based formats or CSV (`text/csv`).
 Each JSON-based format can represent all the types of data that Quasar supports.
 The two formats are appropriate for different purposes.

+Json can either be line delimited (`application/ldjson`/`application/x-ldjson`) or a single json value (`application/json`).

+In the case of an HTTP request, it is possible to add the `disposition` extension to any media-type specified in an `Accept` header in order to receive a response with that value in the `Content-Disposition` header field.

+Choosing between the two json formats is done using the "mode" content-type extension and by supplying either the "precise" or "readable" values.
+If no `mode` is supplied, `quasar` will default to the `readable` mode.
+If neither json nor csv is supplied, quasar will default to returning the results in `json` format.
+In the case of an upload request, the client MUST supply a media-type and requests without any media-type will result in an HTTP 415 error response.

 ### Precise JSON